babbel/grumlin/README.md

 require require "grumlin/test/rspec"
 ...
 config.include_context(Async::RSpec::Reactor) # Runs async reactor
-config.include_context(Grumlin::Test::RSpec::GremlinContext) # Injects sugar and makes sure client is closed after every test config.include_context(Grumlin::Test::RSpec::DBCleanerContext) # Cleans the database before every test ...
+config.include_context(Grumlin::Test::RSpec::GremlinContext) # Injects `g`, `__` and expressions, makes sure client is closed after every test config.include_context(Grumlin::Test::RSpec::DBCleanerContext) # Cleans the database before every test ...
 ```

-It is highly recommended to use `Grumlin::Sugar` or `Grumlin::Repository` and not trying to use lower level APIs
+It is highly recommended to use `Grumlin::Repository` and not trying to use lower level APIs as they are subject to
-as they are subject to change.
+change.

 ## Development